AreYouFreeBusy/AlexaSkillsKit.NET/README.md

 ### 2. Implement your app

-If your app does any kind of I/O and assuming you're building on top of .NET Framework 4.5 it's recommended that you derive your "Speechlet" from the abstract SpeechletAsync and implement these methods as defined by ISpeechletAsync
+If your Alexa skill does any kind of I/O and assuming you're building on top of .NET Framework 4.5 it's recommended that you derive your app from the abstract SpeechletAsync and implement these methods as defined by ISpeechletAsync

 ```csharp
 public interface ISpeechletAsync